laisuk/OpenccNet/README.md

 ---

-**OpenccNet** is not affiliated with the original OpenCC project, but aims to provide a compatible and high-performance solution for .NET developers.
+**OpenccNetLib** is not affiliated with the original OpenCC project, but aims to provide a compatible and high-performance solution for .NET developers.